bootphon/articulatory_inversion/README.md

 ```bash
 python test.py "fsew0" "fsew0_spec_loss_0_filter_fix_bn_False_0"
 ```
-"fsew0" indicates the test speaker.  fsew0_spec_loss_0_filter_fix_bn_False_0 is the name of the model that should be in "Training/saved_models" (be careful to change the name of saved_models_examples).
+"fsew0" indicates the test speaker.  fsew0_spec_loss_0_filter_fix_bn_False_0 is the name of the model that should be in "Training/saved_models" (so change the name of saved_models_examples).\

 The script will save in Training/images_prediction some graph.
-For one random test sentence it will plot and save the target and predicted trajectories for every articulators.
+For one random test sentence it will plot and save the target and predicted trajectories for every articulators.\

 The script will print the rmse and pearson result  per articulator averaged over the test set.
 It also adds rows in the csv "results_models_test" with the rmse and pearson per articulator.

 To compare to the state of the art, speaker specific results on fsew0 and msak0 :

-model ,
-the weights

 | articulator |     tt_x    |     tt_y    |     td_x    |     td_y    |     tb_x    |     li_y    |     ll_x    |     ll_y    |     ttcl    |     v_x     |     v_y     |